<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 While the LVR® focuses on restoring your capacity to experience sexual pleasure, DLV® is concerned with making the external features of your genitalia look youthful.
 Dr. Matlock will work on the labia minora, labia majora, mons pubis, perineum, and the skin surrounding the clitoris to make them look like you’re in your teens.

-Unlike other surgical and non-surgical solutions that provide only temporary improvement, the DLV® is a scientifically proven female genital cosmetic surgery that provides long-term results.
-We’ve done this to women across 70 countries worldwide and none have returned to report any issue with the operation.
+Unlike other surgical and non-surgical solutions that only temporarily improve, the DLV® is a scientifically proven female genital cosmetic surgery that provides long-term results.
+We’ve done this to women across 70 countries worldwide, and none have returned to report any issue with the operation.

 These are just some of the female genital rejuvenation surgery Dr. Matlock offers.
 There are more cosmetic techniques that will give you the exact look and feel you want to have for your vagina and vulva.